 Lake User Survey

 Thank you to everyone who took the lake user survey.
-The survey is meant to provide community feedback to Nine Mile Creek Watershed District staff, engineers, and the board of managers, along with the City of Edina to assist in the evaluation of management strategies designed to improve the health of Arrowhead Lake and Indianhead Lake.
-The survey was active July 9 – August 16, 2021, and was targeted to those who live on Arrowhead Lake and Indianhead Lake.
+The survey provided community feedback to Nine Mile Creek Watershed District staff, engineers, and the board of managers, along with the City of Edina.
+The feedback helped assist in the evaluation of management strategies designed to improve the health of Arrowhead Lake and Indianhead Lake.
+The survey targeted lakeshore owners and was active July 9 – August 16, 2021.
 31 responses were received.

 Read the survey summary: Arrowhead Lake and Indianhead Lake Feedback Survey